 We derive a portion of our revenues from fixed-price contracts.
-We derived approximately 25%, 15%, and 26% of revenues from fixed-price engagements in the first quarter of fiscal 2011, the first quarter of fiscal 2010, and the five-week transition period ended January 1, 2011, respectively.
+We derived approximately 25% and 17% of revenues from fixed-price engagements in the fiscal year to date periods ended July 2, 2011 and May 14, 2010, respectively.
 These contracts are more common in our management consulting area, and would likely grow in number with any expansion of that area.
-Fluctuations in our mix between time-and-material or fixed-price contracts or arrangements with fees tied to performance-based criteria may result in fluctuations of revenue and results of operations.
+Fluctuations in our mix among time-and-material contracts, fixed-price contracts, and arrangements with fees tied to performance-based criteria may result in fluctuations of revenue and results of operations.
 In addition, if we fail to estimate accurately the resources required for a fixed-price project or fail to satisfy our contractual obligations in a manner consistent with the project budget, we might generate a smaller profit or incur a loss on the project.
 On occasion, we have had to commit unanticipated additional resources to complete projects, and we may have to take similar action in the future, which could adversely affect our revenues and results of operations.